Legislation and Regulations

 Prior Authorisations for Medical Device Importation:

 The non-tariff regulations and restrictions are scattered in different rules.
-For example, importation of drugs or medical devices is subject to the registrations/permits as set forth in 6.3 Prior Authorisations for the Importation of Pharmaceuticals and Medical Devices.
+Generally, importation of drugs or medical devices is subject to the registrations/permits as set forth in 6.3 Prior Authorisations for the Importation of Pharmaceuticals and Medical Devices.
 Another example would be that imported medical devices should meet the compulsory national standards or industrial standards.
+Special drugs and medical devices are subject to specific regulations, for instance, products subject to compulsory inspection as per their HTS Codes shall be inspected upon the relevant importation.

 For trade/regulatory facilitation, China has entered into 18 Free Trade Agreements, including Free Trade Agreements with Australia, Korea, Switzerland, Iceland, Singapore, New Zealand, Chile, Mauritius, the Maldives, Georgia, Costa Rica, Peru, Pakistan, Hong Kong, Macao, Cambodia, and the Regional Comprehensive Economic Partnership and the Framework Agreement on Comprehensive Economic Cooperation with other members of Association of Southeast Nations (ASEAN), as well as one Preferential Trade Agreement (the Asia-Pacific Trade Agreement).